Azure/azure-sdk/docs/java/implementation.md

 }
 ```

-Don't create static logger instances.
-Static logger instances are shared among all client library instances running in a JVM instance.
+Note that static loggers are shared among all client library instances running in a JVM instance.
+Static loggers should be used carefully and in short-lived cases only.

 {% include requirement/MUST id="java-logging-levels" %} use one of the following log levels when emitting logs: `Logger.trace` (details), `Logger.info` (things happened), `Logger.warn` (might be a problem or not), and `Logger.error`.